 Data center tiers, as classified by the Uptime Institute, include the levels of 1, 2, 3, and 4, while data center operator Switch Inc offers a proprietary tier 5 standard.

-Note: for simplicity, Dgtl Infra will refer to data center tiers by their numerical values, as opposed to the Roman numeral syntax used by the Uptime Institute.
+Note: For simplicity, this article refers to data center tiers using their numerical values, instead of the Roman numeral syntax used by the Uptime Institute.

 While data center redundancy and resiliency are of critical importance, it also worth noting that there is a direct correlation between the tier level and the cost to build a data center.